ostev/elm-2d-scene/README.md

-# `elm-render`
+# `elm-2d-scene`

-An Elm 2D WebGL-based rendering engine.
-WIP.
+🚧 This page is under construction. `elm-2d-scene` is not ready for consumpution. 🚧

+A WebGL-based 2D rendering library that requires no knowledge of WebGL to use.